thisisbasil/ProportionalParliament/README.md

 Total = 96

 Parties A through D would get allotted one more.
 Seats get added until it is full.
 It will add a seat from A to F, and start back at A, if needed.

+Makefile is included.
+C++11 is used.
+Not tested in Windows.